 It’s pretty apparent how the giraffe weevil bug got its name.
 However, it doesn’t use that long neck the same way giraffes do.
 The purpose of its long neck is to build nests and for winning in fights with other weevils.
 This unique insect is just under one inch long but is a tough opponent during a battle.

-It’s the male that has the long neck, so it’s going to be territorial when there are other males around.
+It’s the male that has a long neck, so it’s going to be territorial when there are other males around.
 Their breeding practices are weird too: the female will remove a single leaf, roll it up, and then lay a single egg inside it.

 The giant-striped mongoose is giant… and striped.
 It’s also known as Grandidier’s mongoose.
 It lives in the southwestern parts of Madagascar, which consists of mostly deserts.
 This meat-eating mammal is one of the rarest carnivores in the entire world.
 The giant-striped mongoose is nocturnal and typically the most active during twilight.